 Housing costs in Pomona are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Pomona is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Pomona is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Pomona is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Pomona who work in office and administrative support (14.66%), sales jobs (10.64%), and food service (6.74%).
+There are especially a lot of people living in Pomona who work in office and administrative support (13.32%), sales jobs (11.12%), and food service (7.21%).

-The citizens of Pomona are slightly less educated than the national average of 21.84% for the average city or town: 16.53% of adults in Pomona have a bachelor's degree or advanced degree
+The percentage of adults in Pomona who are college-educated is close to the national average for all communities of 21.84%: 17.69% of the adults in Pomona have a bachelor's degree or advanced degree.

 Pomona is an extremely ethnically-diverse city.
 The people who call Pomona home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Pomona, accounting for 69.38% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Pomona, accounting for 70.61% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Pomona residents report their race to be White, followed by Asian.
-Important ancestries of people in Pomona include Irish, English, Italian, and French .
+Important ancestries of people in Pomona include German, English, Irish, Italian, and French.

 The most common language spoken in Pomona is Spanish.
 Other important languages spoken here include English and Chinese.